Diego Ibáñez: Second parliamentary term

 He ran for re-election as deputy from the sixth electoral district, obtaining the highest number of votes both in the district and regionally with 34,419 votes, or 9.69% of the total.

 He is part of the Broad Front, along with deputies from Democratic Revolution, Comunes, and Social Convergence.

 He began a Special Investigative Commission on the drought in Petorca Province.
 After requesting that the commission hold sessions in the field to draw community participation, he was censured by the president of the Chamber with the votes of right-wing deputies.

+In October 2022, he was elected president of Social Convergence, position he held until the party's merger into the Broad Front in 2024.

 In April 2023, he denounced the high amounts that businesspeople invest in electoral campaigns which led to a lawsuit for defamation and slander by Juan Sutil, who was then-president of the Confederation of Production and Commerce (Spanish: Confederación de la Producción y del Comercio).
 The lawsuit was dismissed by the Court of Appeals of Santiago in August 2023.

 For the 2022 constitutional referendum, he posted a meme of Chayanne urging people to vote "Approve."
 This post was briefly shared by Boric, prompting the singer's team to react through a press release requesting that his image not be used for political campaigns.